ash/raku-course/about-this-course/index.md

 The course is divided into five parts, each of the parts includes several sections, which in their turn include a number of topics (or, merely saying, different pages with their unique URL).

-The course includes materials of the following four types of pages:
+The course includes materials of the following four types:

 * — Theory that covers the current topic
 * — Quizzes that accomplish the theory of the topic and/or the section
 * — Exercises for the material of the whole section
 * — Answers to the exercises

-Sometimes, practical assignments (both quizzes and exercises), add additional material to the theoretical topic, so to make the most of the course, it is recommended you do not skip them.
+Sometimes, practical assignments (both quizzes and exercises) give additional information to the theoretical topic, so to make the most of the course, it is recommended you do not skip them.

 Below each page, there is a navigation block that you can use to traverse the entire course.
 You can also always jump to the desired section using the breadcrumbs menu at the top of the page.